 Simple link building techniques for local SEO

-Link building for local SEO should include citations, these are online listings of your business that include your business name, address and phone number (NAP).
+Link building for local SEO should include citations.
+These are online listings of your business that include your business name, address and phone number (NAP).
 Most modern listings allow you to add a link to your website and this is where the link building part comes in.

 The most important citation you should create is a Google My Business listing.
-If you’re running a local business then it’s important that your Google My Business listing is accurate and up-to-date.
+If you’re running a local business, it’s important that your Google My Business listing is accurate and up-to-date.
 Make sure the information on your Google listing matches the details on your website and any other directory listings you add.

 Here are the top places to list your local business in the US:

-You’ll also want to make sure your business is listed in local directories, you can find these by making a simple Google search for your area.
+You’ll also want to make sure your business is listed in local directories.
+You can find these by making a simple Google search for your area.
 Your local business may also benefit from links from niche or local websites in the form of guest or featured blog articles.
 Combined with a well-optimised website and some relevant directory listings, traditional link building can have a huge impact on your SEO.